 The Officials' Nuacht Naisiunta deplored the "orgy of sentimental twaddle and calls for repressive retaliatory legislation" that followed the murder.

-Another contingent of gardai surrounded the cottage of Tim Richards aunt near Moate in Westmeath.
+Another contingent of gardai surrounded the cottage of Dick Timmins' aunt near Moate in Westmeath.

 "Open up in the name of the law," Nobber shouted as he hammered on the front door.

 "Are you expecting anyone?"
-Richards aunt Agnes asked her husband.
+Timmins' aunt Agnes asked her husband.

 "Nary a soul.
 Sure the postman was here and gone.
 Are you expecting anyone Aggie?"